anomalies command to look for events or field values that are unusual or unexpected.

 unexpectedness score for sets of events that have the same

-group value.
-This means that the sliding set of events used to calculate the
+- The sliding set of events that are used to calculate the

-group value will only include events that have the same
+groupvalue includes only the events that have the same

-group value.
-The search command is then used to show only events that include the
+searchcommand is used to show events that only include the

 With the default

-threshold=0.01, you can see that some of these events may be very similar.
-This next search increases the
+threshold, which is 0.01, you can see that some of these events might be very similar.
+The next search increases the

 threshold a little: